 How we can help:

-Our Emotional Intelligence course is aimed at anyone who wants to build a better understanding of themselves and others.
+Our Emotional Intelligence course and EI eLearning course are aimed at anyone who wants to build a better understanding of themselves and others.
 Follow the link below to find out more about how our one-day emotional intelligence course helps build awareness, confidence and other interpersonal skills by teaching practical strategies and techniques to enable you to be more in touch with yourself and others’ emotions.

 Start your professional and personal development journey with Pathways Australia today, and explore the full extent of your capabilities with our popular Emotional Intelligence course.